How to Choose a Hospital Bed for Home Use

 Bariatric Hospital Bed

-The weight capacity of standard hospital beds is between 350 and 450 pounds.
-Bariatric hospital beds, which are also called heavy-duty beds, can be found able to accommodate users weighing up to 1,000 pounds.
-Along with heavy-duty construction and larger sizes, with widths ranging as wide as 54 inches, bariatric hospital beds feature height adjustability and can be ordered with safety rails.
+Standard hospital beds have a weight capacity of 350 to 450 pounds.
+Bariatric hospital beds, also called heavy-duty beds, can accommodate users weighing up to 1,000 pounds.
+Along with heavy-duty construction and larger sizes, with widths as wide as 54 inches, bariatric hospital beds feature height adjustability and can be ordered with safety rails.
 A bariatric bed, especially for someone who can’t independently reposition in a smaller bed, will support a larger patient in comfort and dignity.

 Pros

-• Electric adjustability allows patient to reposition independently without putting a strain on a caregiver
+• Electric adjustability allows the patient to reposition independently without straining a caregiver

 • Durable, heavy-duty construction